 SEMrush shows you the search term volume, the headlines that rank top and the difficulty you’re going to have in overtaking them.
 I genuinely found some gaps and Topic Research made me excited to put pen to paper and start that blog post.

-And don’t forget, all of it can be used for free with the SEMrush 7-day trial.
+And don’t forget, all of it can be used for free with an exclusive 14-day SEMrush trial with Surges.

 Out of all of SEMrush’s three main content marketing tools, SEO Content Template impressed me most.